 4. A car rental

-The best way to travel from Cancun to Tulum is by a car rental.
+The best way to travel to Tulum is by a car rental.

-When you rent a car for your trip, you can travel at your own pace, and explore Yucatán Peninsula without having to rely on buses.
+When you rent a car for your trip, you can travel at your own pace, and explore the area without having to rely on buses.

-Prices for renting a car in Cancun fluctuate depending on the season and location, but expect to pay an average of $30-40 USD a day for a car with a full insurance coverage.
+Prices for renting a car in Cancun fluctuate depending on the season and location, so expect to pay an average of $30-40 USD a day for a car with a full insurance coverage.

 What road do I need to take to get from Cancun to Tulum?